 If the member provides the corrected documents or information to the Credit Union in a reasonable amount of time, the application is complete as of that date for the purpose of evaluation and must be evaluated within 30 days of receiving the requested documents or information.

 Evaluating Loss Mitigation Applications.
 If the Credit Union receives a complete loss mitigation application more than 37 days before a scheduled foreclosure sale (or at a time when no foreclosure sale is scheduled), the Credit Union will evaluate it within 30 days for all available loss mitigation options and provide the member a notice in writing stating the determination of which loss mitigation options, if any, the Credit Union will offer to the member.
-The notice will also include the amount of time the member has to accept or reject and offer and if applicable, notice that that the member has the right to appeal the denial along with the amount of time the member has to file such an appeal and the requirements.
+The notice will also include the amount of time the member has to accept or reject an offer and if applicable, notice that the member has the right to appeal the denial, along with the amount of time the member has to file such an appeal and the requirements.

 If the member submits a complete loss mitigation application 90 days or more before a scheduled foreclosure sale (or at a time when no foreclosure sale is scheduled), the member must have 14 days to accept or reject a loss mitigation offer.